List of Yu-Gi-Oh! GX characters: The Shadow Riders

 Camula is the second of the Shadow Riders.
 Her name is derived from the title of Joseph Sheridan le Fanu's novel, Carmilla.
-A vampire, Camula is very serious when it comes to dueling, as she hopes to revive her race from its destruction by the people of Medieval Times.
-She had been asleep within her coffin until Kagemaru uncovered it and invited her to join the Shadow Riders.
+A vampire, Camula is a serious duelist who seeks to revive her race from its destruction by the people of Medieval Times, having been asleep within her coffin until Kagemaru uncovered it and invited her to join the Shadow Riders.
 She captures the souls of her opponents following their losses within dolls to fuel her cause, and uses the Shadow Charm strangler around her neck to bet the souls of others in conjunction with the Shadow Game-exclusive Illusion Gate to ensure victory.
 She manages to obtain the keys of Dr. Crowler and Zane, but during her duel with Jaden, her Shadow Charm's power is negated by the completed item that Jaden possesses.
-Out of self-confidence, Camula places her own soul on the line, and it is dragged into the gate after she loses, leaving her body empty and turning it to dust.
+Out of self-confidence, Camula places her own soul on the line, which it is dragged into the gate after she loses, leaving her body empty and turning it to dust.
 Camula plays a Vampire deck.